 The day I stopped pretending I was okay

 I was crying into my steering wheel when someone tapped on the window to check if I was okay.
-All I could do was wave them away and mouth "I'm fine."
+All I could do was wave them away.
 I couldn’t even find the oxygen or energy to speak.

 The pain I was feeling then was deep.
-The kind of pain that lives in your bones.
-I can’t even remember the exact news I’d just gotten, but it brought me to my knees.
+The kind of pain that lives in your bones and it brought me to my knees.
 I was overwhelmed, and I didn’t know how to keep going.
 I kept asking why.

 I had loving, supportive family and friends willing to do anything for me, but I still felt completely alone in facing these challenges.

-I called my Employee Assistance Program, scheduled therapy—the soonest they could see me was four weeks out—so I went to my primary doctor for anti-anxiety medication to help me at least breathe.
+I called my Employee Assistance Program to schedule therapy but the soonest they could see me was four weeks out so I went to my primary doctor for anti-anxiety medication to help me at least breathe.

 That moment changed me.
 Because I realized I wasn't fine.
-And pretending I was wasn't helping anyone—especially not the people I loved.
+And pretending wasn't helping anyone.

 What I learned about the space between surviving and truly living

 As someone with 30+ years of chronic illness experience and 10+ years as a family caregiver, I'd been practicing Prosilience without even knowing it.
-I just needed to understand how to teach it.
+I just needed to understand how to share it.

 The path that led me to you